One Death from Medical Malpractice is One Death too Many

 Compassionate West Virginia medical malpractice attorneys fight for justice for injured patients

 Over 50 million medical procedures are performed on patients yearly, according to the Centers for Disease Control.
 Over 125 million outpatient procedures are performed each year.
 These numbers just reflect medical procedures.
 Many patients also see their local doctors for medical advice, to get prescriptions renewed, and for other reasons.
 While many of these procedures go well, there are all too many medical procedures that cause unreasonable medical harm to patients.

 When patients are hurt by medical malpractice, or families lose a loved one due to medical error, the West Virginia law firm of Paulson & Nace, PLLC, a family-owned and operated practice, helps these people get justice.
 Our West Virginia medical malpractice lawyers primarily represent clients in medical malpractice cases.
 Because of this focus, our attorneys have been able to obtain million dollar judgments before juries.
 Most trials are decided by a jury and not a judge.

 In additional to highly successful litigation results, our lawyers have received many local awards for their service and dedication to injured patients.
-Barry J. Nace, the senior partner, has tried over 100 personal injury cases and has been elected president of two national trial organizations.

 Types of medical malpractice cases Paulson & Nace handles

 Medical errors can occur in many stages of medical representation.
 Errors can happen because of a failed diagnosis or improper treatment.
 Medical malpractice can occur because of unqualified doctors, failures in communication, or because a doctor did not fully inform their patient of known risks.
 Here are some of the types of cases Paulson & Nace tries: